mitsuba-renderer/drjit/src/python/docstr.rst

 .. topic:: nn_pack

+   Re-pack a set of matrices and bias vectors into a single contiguous buffer with an inference- or training-optimal layout for use with :py:func:`drjit.nn.matvec`.

+   When the argument is an :py:class:`nn.Module <drjit.nn.Module>`, the function returns ``(buffer, packed_module)``; see :py:class:`nn.Module
+   <drjit.nn.Module>` for the training-loop pattern.

-   A training-optimal layout must be used used if the program *backpropagates* (as in :py:func:`dr.backward*() <drjit.backward>`) gradients through matrix-vector products.
+   A training-optimal layout must be used if the program *backpropagates* (as in :py:func:`dr.backward*() <drjit.backward>`) gradients through matrix-vector products.
 Inference (primal evaluation) and forward derivative propagation (as in :py:func:`dr.forward*() <drjit.forward>`) does not